awseward/dotfiles/.nosync/themux/README.md

 ### Basic usage

-- choose a "theme" in `entrypoint.dhall`
-- check it with `generate.sh`
-- apply it with `update.sh`
+`./themux.sh choose` will bring up an interactive experience choose a theme.

-Worth noting, if you don't have any Dhall Prelude stuff cached, the first time you run this it may appear to hang for a bit, but after that it should be pretty quick.
+Worth noting, if you don't have any Dhall Prelude stuff cached, the first time you run this it may appear to hang for a bit but after that it should be pretty quick.